valist-io/leo/docs/state.md

 | `eth-receipt-log-trie` | 0x99       | Ethereum Transaction Receipt Log Trie (Eth-Trie) |
 | `eth-reciept-log`      | 0x9a       | Ethereum Transaction Receipt Log (RLP)           |

+There are several benefits to content addressable storage:

+- Duplicate data is automatically discarded because it will have the same CID.
+- Sparse state tries can be built by referencing nodes that may not be stored.

-## Storage Format
+## Storage Access

-State data is accessed using an [IPLD codec](https://github.com/ipld/ipld/tree/master/specs/codecs/dag-eth).
+State data is accessed using an [IPLD codec](https://ipld.io/specs/codecs/dag-eth/).
 This enables retrieval of any arbitrary state data through IPLD queries.

 To retrieve the state trie node `001`, a simple IPLD query can be constructed to find the data location from the DHT.

 ```
-/<eth-state-trie>/0/0/1
+/<stateRootCID>/0/0/1
 ```

-Proofs for arbitrary state can be generated with an [IPLD selector](https://github.com/ipld/ipld/blob/master/specs/selectors/index.md).
+Proofs for arbitrary state can be generated with an [IPLD selector](https://ipld.io/specs/selectors/).
 This will walk the state root returning all encountered nodes along the way.

 ## Bridge Nodes